History of Horsham Park

 The Park Becomes Public (1914-1928)

-1914-1918 – During the First World War, the park hosts events, activities, and fundraising, later serving as a venue for celebrations marking the end of the war.
+1914-1918 – During the First World War, the park hosts events, activities, and fundraising It later serves as a venue for celebrations marking the end of the war.

 1927 – Colonel A R Hurst approaches Horsham Urban Council with an offer to sell Park House, its gardens, and a portion of the current park.